byteark/byteark-sdk-php/README.md

 The following example will create a signed URL that:

 * Allows to `GET` the resource within 1st January 2018 (bacause of `1514764800` timestamp).
-* And allows only from client within 103.253.0.0/16 subnet (because of `client_subnet16` custom policy).
+* And allows only request from origin 'https://example.byteark.com' (from parameter 'origin')
 * And allows the signature to be reused with any resources with URL that starts with `http://inox.qoder.byteark.com/video-objects/QDuxJm02TYqJ/` (because of `path_prefix` custom policy).